-On July 11, 2012, the Commission adopted Rule 613 of Regulation NMS, which required the self-regulatory organizations ("SROs") to submit a national market system ("NMS") plan to create, implement and maintain a consolidated audit trail that would capture customer and order event information for orders in NMS securities across all markets, from the time of order inception through routing, cancellation, modification or execution.3 On November 15, 2016, the Commission approved the CAT NMS Plan.4 Under the CAT NMS Plan, the Operating Committee has the discretion to establish funding for the Consolidated Audit Trail, LLC ("CAT LLC" or "the Company") 5 to operate the CAT, including establishing fees for Industry Members 6 to be assessed by CAT LLC that would be implemented on behalf of CAT LLC by the Participants.7 The Operating Committee adopted a revised funding model to fund the CAT ("CAT Funding Model").
-On September 6, 2023, the Commission approved the CAT Funding Model, after concluding that the model was reasonable and that it satisfied the requirements of Section 11A of the Exchange Act and Rule 608 thereunder.8 allocating costs to fund the CAT among Participants and Industry Members.
+On July 11, 2012, the Securities and Exchange Commission ("Commission" or "SEC") adopted Rule 613 of Regulation NMS, which required the self-regulatory organizations ("SROs") to submit a national market system ("NMS") plan to create, implement and maintain a consolidated audit trail that would capture customer and order event information for orders in NMS securities across all markets, from the time of order inception through routing, cancellation, modification or execution.5 On November 15, 2016, the Commission approved the CAT NMS Plan.6 Under the CAT NMS Plan, the Operating Committee has the discretion to establish funding for CAT LLC to operate the CAT, including establishing fees for Industry Members to be assessed by CAT LLC that would be implemented on behalf of CAT LLC by the Participants.7 The Operating Committee adopted a revised funding model to fund the CAT ("CAT Funding Model").
+On September 6, 2023, the Commission approved the CAT Funding Model, after concluding that the model was reasonable and that it satisfied the requirements of Section 11A of the Exchange Act and Rule 608 thereunder.8

+The CAT Funding Model provides a framework for the recovery of the costs to create, develop and maintain the CAT, including providing a method for allocating costs to fund the CAT among Participants and Industry Members.
 The CAT Funding Model establishes two categories of fees: (1) CAT fees assessed by CAT LLC and payable by certain Industry Members to recover a portion of historical CAT costs previously paid by the Participants ("Historical CAT Assessment" fees); and (2) CAT fees assessed by CAT LLC and payable by Participants and Industry Members to fund prospective CAT costs ("Prospective CAT Costs" fees).9